By Audley South Africa specialist Rob

-Highlights include sea kayaking in the Knysna lagoon and a four hour circular hike near Plettenberg Bay around the Robberg Peninsular.
+Highlights include sea kayaking in the Knysna lagoon and a four-hour circular hike near Plettenberg Bay around the Robberg Peninsula.
 This is moderately strenuous, but you’re rewarded with the sight of a large seal colony at the end.

 Whale watch from the clifftops in Hermanus